The Trust Supports

 The treatment of leukaemia with chemotherapy or stem cell transplantation is highly complex, with many team members including doctors, specialist nurses, pharmacists, medical scientists, social workers, clinical nutritionists, and relies on the input of National Blood Service and many other different specialists in the hospital.

 The Bone Marrow for Leukaemia Trust has supported specialist nurses, nurse education, salaries for haematologists in training and for research scientists and physicians.
 The Trust has also supplied financial support for staff members to attend at important international meetings.
-The Department of Haematology has recently been strengthened by the appointment of Dr. Eibhlin Conneally, who started her training originally in St. James’s Hospital and has returned from Vancouver in Canada, and Dr. Elisabeth Vandenberghe who has returned as a Consultant Haematologist from the UK and Dr Catherine Flynn who carried out her transplant training in St James’s Hospital.
+The Department of Haematology has recently been strengthened by the appointment of Dr. Eibhlin Conneally, who started her training originally in St. James’s Hospital and has returned from Vancouver in Canada, and Prof. Elisabeth Vandenberghe who has returned as a Consultant Haematologist from the UK and Dr Catherine Flynn who carried out her transplant training in St James’s Hospital.
 Dr Patrick Hayden joined the department in 2010.
 He was supported by the BMLT during his research fellowship at St James’s Hospital.
 The specialist registrar training program run by the department is the only one in Ireland which is fully recognised for higher specialist training in the field of Haematology.